 Used Wherever a Hose Attaches to Any Piece of Waterjetting Equipment

-The whip check can be attached at any point where two hoses are joined, or to a pump's fluid end at the discharge side, or where a hose attaches to any piece of water jetting equipment.
-Pictured here are two typical whip check types, one is nylon with rubber cinch bands, and the second is the stainless steel tension model.
-If you have any questions regarding any aspect of typical safety devices used in water jetting, please contact Gardner Denver Water Jetting Systems at 800-231-3628 or your nearest authorized distributor.
+The whip checks can be attached at any point where two hoses are joined, or to a pump's fluid end at the discharge side, or where a hose attaches to any piece of waterjetting equipment.
+Pictured here are two typical whip checks types; one is nylon with rubber cinch bands and the second is the stainless steel tension model.
+If you have any questions regarding any aspect of typical safety devices used in waterjetting, please contact Gardner Denver at 800-231-3628 or contact your nearest authorized distributor.

 Gardner Denver high-pressure hose restraints and whip checks are designed for the safety of the operator during decoupling.
 This design is unique as it has been tested and tagged specifically for the waterjetting industry.
 Gardner Denver heard the need for certified whip checks and we answered the call with our tested Nylon Wip-Check assembly.

 Rated for use on any hose 3” or smaller and up to 40,000 PSI